PHYS3888/Tutorial_AstroClassification/README.md

 ### Training a classifier

 So now we want to learn a rule to separate these two classes.
-We're going to focus on a support vector machine (SVM) classifier, which can (crudely) be viewed as a souped-up variant of the single neuron classifier we studied earlier.
+We're going to focus on a support vector machine (SVM) classifier, which can in simple terms be thought of as a souped-up variant of the single-neuron classifier we studied earlier.

 Let's first __train SVM models__ to distinguish contact binaries from non-variable stars in our two-dimensional feature space.
 We will use the `trainModels` function which takes in our observations (`dataMatrixTwoClass`) and the labels we want to the model to predict (`classLabelsTwoClass`):